industrial-edge/iot-gateway/docs/Installation.md

 The second is used by the Cloud Connector to receive data which will then be published to the cloud.
 For example: `CloudConnector/toAWS`

-To set up a user with publish and subscribe permission, open the IE Databus Configurator for your device and set it up accordingly.
+To set up a user with publish and subscribe permission, open the Databus Configurator for your device and set it up accordingly.
 In this example, a user `edge` has permission to publish and subscribe to `ie/#` and `CloudConnector/#`

 ![iot gateway databus setup](./graphics/iot-gateway-databus-setup.png)